captn3m0/muse-dl/README.md

     --no-bookmarks                   Don't add bookmarks in the PDF --input-pdf INPUT                Input Stitched PDF.
 Will not download anything --clobber                        Overwrite the output file, if it already exists.
-Not compatible with input-pdf --cookie COOKIE                  Cookie-header
+Not compatible with input-pdf --dont-strip-first-page          Disables first page from being stripped.
+Use carefully --cookie COOKIE                  Cookie-header
     -h, --help                       Show this help
 ```